 Enforcing Your Watermark

 An additional setting allows the Workspace administrator to ensure that media uploaded into all Projects has the same settings, overriding any Project-level customizations.

 When this is setting is not enabled, the Workspace watermark settings will serve as the default settings for each Project.

 Enabling watermarking at the Project level allows you to customize the Workspace setting defaults for that specific project.
 Watermark customization may not be permitted in your Project if the Enforce option has been enabled by the Workspace administrator.
 (See Enforcing Your Watermark above.)

 Enable Visual Watermarking from the Project Settings:

 The Info pane will indicate the status of the watermark.
-If the Project is using the defaults set in the Workspace watermark settings, it will show as follows:

 The Reset to Workspace Default button will remove any customizations and restore it to the previously-shown state.